-PlayStation Now currently features some older PlayStation exclusives, including Killzone: Shadow Fall, The Last of Us, Until Dawn, and God of War III: Remastered.
-It also supports a number of third-party games, such as Dishonored, Batman: Arkham Origins, BioShock Infinite, and Saints Row IV.
+PlayStation Now currently features some older PlayStation exclusives, including the first three Uncharted games, Killzone: Shadow Fall, The Last of Us, Until Dawn, God of War III: Remastered, and Bloodborne.
+It also supports a number of third-party games, such as Dishonored, the Batman: Arkham games, the BioShock trilogy, and Saints Row IV.

 PlayStation Now also looks to be getting a potential upgrade, thanks to a partnership made between parent company Sony and Microsoft.
 The two companies will work to integrate Microsoft’s Azure cloud technology — the same technology powering Project xCloud — into Sony’s streaming and AI services.
 The exact impact this will have on PlayStation Now remains unclear at this time, but Microsoft’s data centers dwarf those used by PlayStation Now at the moment.

 As we approach the next generation of consoles, Sony is also planning to allow players to use PlayStation Now on more devices, including mobile platforms.
 Content quality will, according to Sony, reach 1080p and beyond, putting it in line with services such as Nvidia GeForce Now, but trailing what Google Stadia and Project xCloud are capable of.

 GeForce Now (PC, Mac, Nvidia Shield)